Cabooses

 A Maine Central caboose #648R adds a classic touch to a train departing Rigby Yard, Portland, Maine, on 15 March 1977.
 The trainman strikes a pose that would likely raise eyebrows in today’s safety-conscious world.
 Also seen in the mix is WHSX 112, a W. H. Shurtleff Co.
 PS 4427 cu. ft.
 PS 3-bay hopper, specifically used for salt traffic. © Doug Lilly

 Maine Central Caboose 664, a classic Northeastern design, was photographed in Calais, Maine, in October 1978.
-Now preserved at the Danbury Railway Museum, this caboose reflects the enduring legacy of railroading in the Northeast. © George Berisso
+Now preserved at the Danbury Railway Museum, Connecticut, this caboose reflects the enduring legacy of railroading in the Northeast. © George Berisso

 As International Wide Vision caboose #671 of YR-1 St. Johnsbury – Rigby Yard, Portland clears the B&M diamond in Whitefield, NH, a crewman adjusts the ball signal—the last of its kind in regular railroad service.
 The ball on the left will be hoisted to the high position, signalling the B&M to proceed, a practice that inspired the term “highball.” © Doug Kroll

-• 640–641: International Wide Vision with straight side sills.
+• 640–641: International wide-visions with straight side sills

-• 642–645: International Wide Vision with tabbed side sills.
+• 642–645: International wide-visions with tabbed side sills

-• 646: One-of-a-kind caboose built from a boxcar.
+• 646: one-off caboose built from a boxcar at Waterville

-• 651–654: International Wide Vision with straight side sills.
+• 651–654: International wide-visions with straight side sills

-• 655–659: International Standard Cupola cabooses.
+• 655–659: International standard cupola cabooses

-• 660–664: Ex-Western Maryland Northeastern Style cabooses.
+• 660–664: ex-Western Maryland Northeasterns

 537 836457